TritonDataCenter/manta-mreq/README.md

 output is still very much evolving.

 Next steps:
+- Add information for object-fetch requests:
+  - objectid
+  - shards contacted
+  - sharks contacted
+    - both called out and in the timeline view
+  - With this, we should be able to show an interesting timeline when we have to PUT an upload to different sets of sharks
 - Try with other types of requests:
   - directory fetch (what I'm currently testing with)
   - directory create